modidiviyansh/customer-call-tracker/README.md

 ---

-**Ready for deployment!** 🚀 This application includes all necessary configuration files for Coolify, Docker, and traditional hosting platforms.
+**Ready for deployment!** 🚀 This application includes all necessary configuration files for modern hosting platforms.